Diana Van Imschoot, Project Coordinator & Finance

 What projects are you currently working on within the organization?

-Coordinating projects focused on inclusion, the consequences of war, and climate change: “Barrier-free Safety for People with disabilities” and “Strengthening the transnational NGO network for climate and environmental protection”.
-My tasks:
+Coordinating international projects focused on inclusion, the consequences of war, and climate change: “Barrier-free Safety for People with disabilities” and “Strengthening the transnational NGO network for climate and environmental protection” (Ukraine, Moldova, Georgia, Armenia, Lithuania, Poland).

 What motivates you to work in the social/public sector and in Austausch?
 Why is this work important to you personally?